portlandcodeschool/frontend-freelancer/week09/week09_plan.md

 If you have time, create live sites that the visitor can see after the click on the screenshot.

 * Host the static site in the same repo so it can be served using github pages
-* Migrate your MODX site to the MODX cloud and link to it
+* Create a [MODX Cloud](https://modxcloud.com/) account and migrate your MODX site to it so you can link to a live version
-* Migrate your Wordpress site to wordpress.com and link to it.

 <hr>